Rashycoder/alx-low_level_programming/0x09-static_libraries/README.md

-Function that creates a static lib
+Function that creates a static library